3BioCompBio/PInteract/README.md

 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------- |

 ## 📤 Output
-PInteract generates three output files:
+PInteract generates three output files in the directory containing the pdb files (ensure that the directory has write permissions enabled):

 PInteract.csv: Table of individual π interactions; each row corresponds to a single interaction.